Turn up and go/ Mass Rapid Transit

 Developing the business case

-In June 2021, the Greater Christchurch Partnership released an Interim Report(external link) which illustrated the importance of integrating land-use and mass rapid transit decisions, with its use highly dependent on the land use it services.
+In June 2021, the Greater Christchurch Partnership released an interim report [PDF, 5.8 MB] which illustrated the importance of integrating land-use and mass rapid transit decisions, with its use highly dependent on the land use it services.

-One scenario we explored had the largest catchment of people living within walking distance and would help to link these people to the places they work, shop, relax, and live - this is the suggested ‘turn up and go’ route (see map at bottom of this section).
+One scenario we explored had the largest catchment of people living within walking distance and would help to link these people to the places they work, shop, relax, and live - this is the suggested ‘turn up and go’ route.

 • About a third of the Greater Christchurch population could live within these corridors in the future.